PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Very much."

 Boltac lifted the mace up from behind the counter.
-As he raised the weapon high in the air, the lad's trusting, cow-like eyes followed it, studying every detail of the well-worn wood, wrapped leather handle, and the business end studded with heavy iron nails.
+As he raised the weapon high in the air, the lad's trusting, cow-like eyes followed it, studying every detail of the well-worn wood, the wrapped leather handle, and the business end studded with heavy iron nails.
 Boltac saw the lad move from disappointment to to hope.
 "Yes," his eyes seemed to say, "a mace.
 I could do it with a mace."

 Boltac hit him right between the eyes, and knocked him out cold.

+-
-# 4
+# 4 -- A Man Appearing from Nowhere

 > give the wizard some kind of tag or visual cue so we know him when he talks to Boltac

 In the center of Robrecht, there was a river.
-In the center of this river was an island occupied by a very damp castle.
+In the center of this river was an island.
+And at the center of this island was a very damp castle.
 And in the very damp center of this very damp castle was a Duke on a throne.
 Both of which were also damp.
 And one of them was terribly bored.

+The Duke started what would have been a mighty yawn, but he quickly worked to stifle it.
+This resulted in one of his eyes closing and his mouth attempting to wrap itself around his strong nose.
+When his face was not in spasm, the Duke's came close enough to being noble.
+He had a fine, drawn face, thick dark hair and a nose well-suited for looking down at people.
+But if when you looked in his eyes, the effect of a cruel Mercian conquerer fell apart.
+With more force of personality, his eyes might have been piercing.
+But alas, from the loins of the most powerful empire on earth had sprung another stuffed personage.

-The Duke yawned mightily, then thought the better of it.
-He was holding court.
-Well, such as court as could be held in the remote and unimpressive Dutchy of Robrecht.
-There were no glittering courtiers, there were no ladies-in-waiting, there was just the Duke, an uncomfortable wooden chair and a long line of disputes that the Duke was supposed to settle before he would be allowed to go to his supper.
+He was yawning because he was holding court.
+Well, such as court as could be held in the remote and unimpressive Dutchy of Robrecht to which he had been consigned.
+There were no glittering courtiers here, there were no ladies-in-waiting, there was just the Duke, an uncomfortable wooden chair and a long line of disputes that the Duke was expected to settle before he would be allowed to go to his supper.

 "Messers Rudolph and Fuad, herders of goats!" the Chamberlain announced.
-The Duke waved his hand in acknowledgement and the men were brought before him.
+The Duke waved his hand and the men were brought before him.

 "He had advantage of my goat, sire.
-And I desire compensation," said the cross-eyed man as glared in the approximate direction of the man next to him.
+And I desire compensation," said a cross-eyed man as glared in the general direction of the man standing next to him.
 The Duke turned his gaze at the accused, a man who was wearing a goat-skin helmet.
 Was the helmet this man's idea of formal dress, the Duke wondered?
-The Duke opened his mouth as if to speak, but then thought better of it.
+The Duke opened his mouth to ask, but then thought better of it.
+He squinted at the man and tried to figure the matter on his own.

 The pause stretched to a such a length that the Chamberlain gently prompted, "Sire?"

 "Advantage?" asked the Duke, unable, with his formal, courtly upbringing, to understand how having a goat might be an advantage.
 It's not that there were no goats in the Mercian Empire.
-It's that he had been insulated from all creatures that were shaggy and uncultured from the time he had left the womb.
+It's that his entire life had been carefully constructed to insulate him from all creatures that were shaggy and uncultured.

 "He had knowledge of my best NannyGoat."

 "Knowledge?
-I don't understand, of course he has knowledge of your animal," he said, glancing at the dull-eyed, leather-helmeted man who was being accused of bestiality, "he is a fellow-goatherd, is he not?"
+I don't understand, of course he has knowledge of your animal," the Duke said, glancing at the dull-eyed, leather-helmeted man who was being accused of bestiality, "He is a fellow-goatherd, is he not?"

 "No my lord," said the cross-eyed man, blushing with the weight of what he must now make painfully obvious.
-"He..." and he thrust his pelvis forward and backwards in an unmistakeable, rhythmic motion.
+"He..." and then he thrust his pelvis forward and backwards in an unmistakable, rhythmic motion.

 "Oh.
 Oh?
-OH!" said the Duke, as facts of the case came into focus for him.
-"Really.
+OH!" said the Duke, as facts of the case came into disgusting focus for him.
+"Really?
 What was it like?" asked the Duke.

 The Chamberlain began to cough.
-This was a pre-arranged signal between the two that the Duke was wandering dangerously off course.
-The Chamberlain did a lot of coughing.
+This was a prearranged signal between the two of them that the Duke was wandering dangerously off course.
+The Chamberlain did a lot of coughing in the performance of his duties.

-"Very well," the Duke said, "I command you to violate one of his sheep."
+"Very well," the Duke said, "I command you to violate one of *his* sheep."

 "WHAT!"

 "Yes, yes, my good man, that is justice.
-He has had one of yours, so you must have one of his.
+He has had one of yours, so," the Duke slapped his knee decisively, "You must have one of his.
 An eye for an eye and a ewe for a ewe.
-Yes, that has the ring of justice to it.
-Symmetry."
+Yes, that certainly has the ring of justice to it, doesn't it?
+Symmetry and suchlike."
 The Duke said, feeling awfully proud of himself.
 But by the look on the goatherd's face, he could see that his legal acumen was lost on the man.

 The Chamberlain continued to cough.
 The Duke became worried about how he might talk his way out of his ruling without seeming that he was contradicting himself.
 The Duke, was aware, vaguely, that he was not the sharpest arrow in the quiver.
 But he was straight on one point: The only mortal sin a person in power might truly commit was seeming to contradict themselves.

 He couldn't understand where he had gone wrong?
 What taboo had he crossed?
 It was a perfectly logical verdict.
 He was a perfectly logical ruler.
 And why did rulers have to explain themselves to their subjects anyway?
 Maybe it was just Dukes.
 He was pretty sure if he was a King he wouldn't have had to explain himself to anyone.

 Just has he was thinking that, a Wizard appeared in the great hall.
 And this is not to say he made an entrance.
 One minute there was an empty space on the cold stone floor and the next, there he stood.
-Shaven pate, black robes, dark circles under his eyes, strange stains underneath his fingernails -- one moment he wasn't there, and the next, he was.
+Shaven pate, black robes, a large silver torq worn around his neck, only slightly larger than the dark circles under his eyes, strange stains underneath his fingernails -- yes, unmistakably a Wizard.
+One moment he wasn't there, and the next, he was.
 The Wizard Appeared.

-There was a gasp as those in the great hall, jumped back from the man who had appeared in their midst.
+There was a gasp as those in the great hall, jumped back from the man who had apparated into their midst.
 Nonplussed, the Chamberlain said, "A man appearing from nowhere!"

 The Wizard looked at the Chamberlain sharply and hissed, "My name is Alston Dimsbury."